Du Quoin, Illinois: Events

 The DuQuoin State Fair is held in late August and early September since 1923.
 The DuQuoin State Fairgrounds Racetrack has hosted different types of racing.
 It hosted a AAA National Championship race from 1948 to 1955, and a USAC National Championship race from 1955 to 1970.
 It currently hosts a USAC Silver Crown Series race and a ARCA Menards Series race.
 From 1957 to 1980, Du Quoin was home to the Hambletonian Stakes, one of the most famous events in harness racing, and one of three races comprising the Triple Crown of Harness Racing for Trotters.
 Du Quoin now is best known for Street Machines Nationals and the Du Quoin State Fair.

+Nature and Parks

+Du Quoin is known for the large amount of Canada Geese that migrate for winter and to nest in Spring.
+Clutches between 3-8 goslings are common in April and May.